Skip to content

 Trader Joe’s, never one to shy away from a food trend, has run with the cauliflower craze like nobody’s business.
 I don’t know how many cauliflower infused products they have but it has to be over 20 at this point.
 The freezer section is full of them.

 I’m not one to shy away from Asian inspired food and any type of stir fry or fried rice or anything like that I immediately grab.
-To be honest, I didn’t have much hope for this.
-I’ve had other things like this in the past and they tend to be watery and bland.
-Cauliflower has a lot of water in it, a lot more than rice and when you start cooking the cauliflower tends to just turn to mush.
+I didn’t have much hope for this.
+I’ve had other things like this, and they tend to be watery and bland.
+Cauliflower has a lot of water in it, a lot more than rice, and when you start cooking the cauliflower tends to just turn to mush.